femtotrader/OnlineTechnicalIndicators.jl/docs/src/usage_more.md

 # Learn more about IncTA usage

-## Feeding a technical analysis indicator
+## Feeding a technical analysis indicator one observation at a time

 - A technical indicator can be feeded using `fit!` function.